top of page

 • If my life changes suddenly, can I return my puppy/older dog?

 Yes, we commit to take any Teddy Puppy back at any point during their life.
 We never want them placed in a shelter and our home is always open to our babies.
 We do not offer a refund for dogs surrendered to us, as it is usually quite expensive to re-train, vaccinate, groom, and provide the care and temperament evaluations for a dog whose care has likely not been optimal prior to rehoming.
 This process typically takes several months for us, and we will always try to empower you to find solutions for your dog before it comes to this.
-Surrendering a dog to us should be a last resort for emergency situations.
+Surrendering a dog to us should be a last resort for emergencies.

 • Do you offer a Health Guarantee?